outdreamer/build-a-cure/docs/tasks/systematize_workflows.md

 		- specific problem-solving interfaces like 'useful structures' or 'insights'
 		- specific attribute interfaces like 'interactivity' or 'consistency' or 'balance'

+	3. useful structures
-	3. general useful interface structures
+		- general useful interface structures
 			- 'generative functions'
 			- 'alternate routes'
+		- useful structures of solution automation workflow variables
+			- 'generative functions' of 'solution automation workflows'
+			- 'generative functions' of 'solution success cause'

 	4. solution automation workflows
 		- 'break a problem into sub-problems & merge sub-solutions'
 		- insight paths & other relevant structures to workflows (insight paths include all workflows which 'make finding solutions easier', but insight paths generally 'make finding insights/info easier' in some way)